iaybarsg/GcpFinalProject/README.md

-Project Overview
+# Project Overview

-It includes various GCP services like Compute Engine, Cloud SQL, and Cloud Storage to demonstrate a basic yet functional cloud infrastructure setup.
+This project is my final project of WTECH Cloud Engineering Program.

-Architecture
+## Architecture

-The project consists of the following components:
+The project is built using the following GCP components:

-Compute Engine: Hosts our application and serves as the main compute resource.
+- **Compute Engine**: Serves as the backbone by hosting our application and providing the main compute resource.
-Cloud SQL: Manages our database requirements, providing a robust and scalable relational database service.
+- **Cloud SQL**: Acts as the heart of our data management, offering a robust and scalable relational database service.
-Cloud Storage: Used for storing application data and backups, ensuring durability and availability.
+- **Cloud Storage**: Functions as the brain for data storage, utilized for storing application data and backups, ensuring both durability and availability.

-To deploy this project, follow these steps:
+## Deployment Steps

-Set up GCP Project
+To get this project up and running, I briefly follow the outlined steps:

-Create a GCP Project: Log into the Google Cloud Console and create a new project.
+### Set up GCP Project

-Enable APIs: Make sure to enable the Compute Engine, Cloud SQL, and Cloud Storage APIs for your project.
+1. **Create a GCP Project**: I create a new project.
-Deploy Compute Engine Instance
+2. **Enable APIs**: I ensured the **Compute Engine**, **Cloud SQL**, and **Cloud Storage APIs** are enabled for my project.

-Navigate to the Compute Engine service in the Cloud Console.
+### Deploy Compute Engine Instance

-Set up Cloud SQL
+- Navigate to the **Compute Engine** service in the Cloud Console and set up my instance, choosing the appropriate machine type and region.

-Go to the Cloud SQL service in the Cloud Console.
+### Set up Cloud SQL

-Click "Create Instance" and choose the SQL service that I require (MySQL, PostgreSQL, etc.).
+1. Access the **Cloud SQL** service in the Cloud Console.
-Configure my instance with a private IP and ensure it's in the same VPC as my Compute Engine instance.
+2. Opt for "Create Instance" and select the desired SQL service PostgreSQL.

-Configure Cloud Storage
+3. Ensure my instance is configured with a private IP and resides in the same VPC as the Compute Engine instance for seamless connectivity.

-Head over to the Cloud Storage section in the Cloud Console.
+### Configure Cloud Storage

-Ensuring that I disable public access and enable versioning for the bucket.
+- Move to the **Cloud Storage** section in the Cloud Console, create a new bucket, making sure to disable public access and enable versioning for enhanced data integrity.

-Connecting Components
+### Connecting Components

-Use the internal IP to connect my Compute Engine instance with the Cloud SQL database.
+- Establish a connection between the Compute Engine instance and Cloud SQL database using the internal IP.
-Configure my application to use Cloud Storage for data that needs to be stored.
+- Configure my application to leverage Cloud Storage for essential data storage needs.